NihaalShameem/Exploratory-Analysis-w-Leading-Causes-of-Death-In-NYC/README.md

 information about the health of New Yorkers.
 From heart disease to homicides, see my explorations to uncover patterns and insights about the state of public health in the Big Apple.**

-Link to the dataset if you would like to explore it:  [https://data.cityofnewyork.us/Health/New-York-City-Leading-Causes-of-Death/jb7j-dtam]
+Link to the dataset if you would like to explore it:  [Original Dataset](https://data.cityofnewyork.us/Health/New-York-City-Leading-Causes-of-Death/jb7j-dtam)

+Link to my Dashboard: [Nihaal's Dashbaord](https://lookerstudio.google.com/reporting/fb9559fd-c816-43b3-9842-32a0f11d8fde)

 ## Questions